Nivoda/nivoda-api/README.md

 Here you can browse the API queries and mutations visually, and write & test the code to run against the staging and production endpoints too.

+## Authentication

+To authenticate against the production API, you need to use the same username and password that you use to login to the Nivoda platform.
+For the staging environment, the username and password are shared on request.

 ## Moving to Production

 Once you are ready to move to production, you can request your Account Manager / Technical Support and they will activate your production login.